-I’ve written a few times about secret questions, and there are a few good examples out there that do it well, but many more that do it poorly.
+I’ve written a few times about secret questions, and there are a few good examples out there that do it well, but many more do it poorly.

 Examples of bad secret questions are;